risingwavelabs/risingwave/src/risedevtool/README.md

 - ci-1cn-1fe: 1 compute node + meta node + 1 frontend + MinIO
 - dev-compute-node: 1 compute-node (user managed) + MinIO + prometheus + meta + frontend

+TODO: Add other Meta HA setup here
+TODO: Also explain how nginx works as a LB here

 #### Debug compute node

 Sometimes, you might want to debug a single component, but need to spawn all other components to make that component work.
 For example, debugging the compute node.
 In this case, simply run: